 3. After Several Sex Encounters: He has more power

 Once sex becomes routine, the power shifts on his side.

 Especially if sex is happening outside of a relationship.

 If there is no relationship status fully in place yet, the tendency is for her to pursue the official status.

-Even who had started having sex without liking him all that much will often end up pursuing him once sex becomes routine.
+Often, even women who had started having sex without liking him all that much will pursue him once sex becomes routine.